Szafter12/Top-shop/README.md

 # Top shop

 Demo E-commerce site created in react and json server.
-This is the final project of the zrozumieć-react.pl course.
+This is the final project of the [zrozumieć-react.pl](https://zrozumiecreact.pl/)l course.
 Detailed descriptions of the application can be found in the front-end and back-end folders.
 The server is running on a free version of Render so the landing time of the images may be longer.
 ## Demo

 https://top-shop-szafter12.netlify.app/kobieta

 ## Run Locally